How to create a recovery disk in Windows

 Recovery disc creation guidelines for Windows 7 and earlier

 Below are general guidelines for creating recovery discs for your Windows 7 or earlier computer.
 For more specific details and steps, please check the website of the computer manufacturer for help.

-Tip: Many PC computers today have a hidden partition that can be used without any disc or drive to recover a computer.
+Many PCs today have a hidden partition that can be used without any disc or drive to recover a computer.

-- The recovery disc creation process will likely require two or more DVD or CD discs to create a set of recovery discs.
+- The recovery disc creation process will likely require two or more DVDs or CDs to create a set of recovery discs.

-- Each computer manufacturer provides a specific recovery disc creation program on the computer.
+- Each computer manufacturer provides a specific recovery disc creation computer program.
 There is no one program for creating recovery discs on any computer.

-- In the Start menu, view the Programs or All Programs menu and look for a program or folder that has a name containing "Recovery" or "Restore" in it.
-Most recovery disc creation programs will be named with that word included.
+- In the Start menu, view the Programs or All Programs menu.
+Look for a program or folder with a name containing "Recovery" or "Restore."
+Most recovery disc creation programs are named with that word included.
 The program name may also include the computer manufacturer's name in it.

-- The recovery disc creation program will guide you through the process to create the recovery discs.
+- The recovery disc creation program guides you through the process to create the recovery discs.
 Follow the steps and do exactly as the instructions state.